English 336: Introduction to Linguistics

 minimum of general discussion in your own words.)

 Purpose: The short paper will demonstrate your ability to explain in your own words a specific principle or concept of modern linguistics.
 Your information could come primarily from a course textbook, but you should provide additional examples of your own to illustrate the generalizations being discussed, or summarize in full an essay or article (don't just summarize assigned material in the Linguistics for Everyone textbook).
 Either of your short paper topics may overlap with your project topic, so you may write briefly now about a topic that you decide to pursue further in your project (and the suggestions below may give you ideas for project topics).
-Don't forget that the glossary in your textbooks can be a good starting point, and you probably should check it to make sure your basic terminology is accurate (e.g., if you are writing about slang or jargon or babbling or metaphor, the glossary can help you use those terms accurately).
+Don't forget that the glossary in your textbooks can be helpful, and you probably should check it to make sure your basic terminology is accurate (e.g., if you are writing about slang or jargon or babbling or metaphor, the glossary can help you use those terms accurately).

 Documentation: Research beyond the course textbook or a single article you choose is not required, but you must document your source(s) of information.
 Include at the end a list of Works Citedor Work Cited, since you may have only one textbook or article to cite.
 Use the MLA or APA format for documentation, and for giving parenthetical page references to quotations or citations within your paper.
 YOU MUST USE A HANDBOOK to check the format of your citation(s).